homemadearcade/zero/BACKLOG.md

 security for codrawing and cobrowsing, make sure they are in the lobby!

-Popup for connection errors, little thing in the bottom corner.
-Toast thing
+check and make sure phaser is deleting the game objects

 also like... event listeners, make sure they are getting turned off right.
 It can cause serious trouble

-check and make sure phaser is deleting the game objects

 Unauthenticate socket when logging out

-Outline Class ( for eraser and objectInstance, and camerapreview? )

 Update Hero Camera Max after changing section